 They drew attention to the corresponding changes in Articles 261 and 323 of the law "On Customs Regulation in the Russian Federation."
 The new amendments will not affect motor vehicles and cargo that have been seized or arrested in accordance with legislation on administrative offenses or criminal procedure legislation.

-In addition, the deadline for publishing information about unclaimed vehicles and goods on the official website of the Federal Customs Service (FCS) of Russia will be reduced from 60 to 30 days.
+In addition, the period for publishing information about unclaimed vehicles and goods on the official website of the Federal Customs Service (FCS) of Russia will be reduced from 60 to 30 days.
 The term "vehicles" will be added to Article 323 of the law on customs regulation to cover them in the confiscation process.

-Read more on the topic:
+Read also on the topic:

 Russians are increasingly being deceived when ordering cars from Europe